enkidevs/curriculum/go/intro/go-operators/README.md

-name: Operators in Go
+name: Operators

-description: Learn what operators Go has, how you can use them and the order of operations Go follows.
+description: Learn the common operators used in Go.

 insights:
   - go-operators